-This summary of age discrimination law in Chile has been prepared by Philippi Prietocarrizosa Ferrero DU & Uria: www.philippi.cl
+This summary of age discrimination law in Chile has been prepared by Munita, Olavarria & Saez: www.munitaabogados.cl

 “Any form of discrimination that is not based on a personal capacity or suitability is prohibited, regardless of situations where the law might require Chilean nationality or age limits for certain cases.”

-“Acts of discrimination are contrary to the principles of Labour law.”
+Moreover, Article 2 of the Labour Code establishes that acts of discrimination are contrary to the principles of the labour laws.

-Acts of discrimination are the distinctions, exclusions or preferences based on grounds of race, colour, sex, age, marital status, syndication, religion, political opinions, nationality, national origin or social origin, which reduce equality of opportunities or treatment in employment and occupation.
+“Discrimination acts are the distinctions, exclusions or preferences based on race, colour, sex, age, marital status, union affiliation, religion, political opinion, nationality, national lineage or social origin, which purpose is to annul or reduce the equality of opportunities or treatment in the employment and occupation”.

 Job offers made to an individual directly or indirectly through a third party or by any means, which specify a requirement as per the above, will also be deemed as discriminatory.

 The rights and obligations set forth in the Labour Code shall be deemed incorporated in employment contracts.

 If any employee, trade union organisation or the Labour Directorate considers that an act of discrimination has occurred during an employment relationship, they can file a judicial or administrative complaint to force the employer to end this behaviour.

 However, in case of termination, only the employee (instead of the trade union or Labour Directorate) is entitled to allege that his/her dismissal was discriminatory.